-As an old wise person told me simply “you make your bed…you lie in it.”
+An old wise person once told me: “you make your bed…you lie in it.”

 Personally I’ve been raised a principled person, my goal is to always tell the truth, be honest in everything I do.

 Live by the consequences of your decisions.
-But do not make snap decisions, the flip side to that is that bridges burnt today maybe the one you have to cross tomorrow.
+But do not make snap decisions, the flip side to that is that any bridges burnt today may be the ones you have to cross tomorrow.

 Ultimately no one wants a weak-willed person running their business in part or whole.